 Although, this is not a recent topic.
 Designers across the world have interests in ethics for many years and tons of books have been written on this very subject over decades.
 It is worth noting, however, that designers’ sensibility, interest, and care for this subject vary a lot depending on many factors: localization, culture, society, industry, (etc) or simply contextual triggers.

 Another angle to this is the increased availability of big data systems and the infiltration of artificial intelligence (AI) into software-enabled systems.
 Many concerns related to ethics regarding software engineering revolve around the ethics of AI and mostly focus on the fair and unbiased use of data.
 Corollary to this is obviously the subject of (data) privacy.

-This convergence of interests towards ethical considerations in tech (ethics, morals, values, etc.) from both business, professionals, and society consequently brings lots of attention in the places where decisions seem to be made on a day-to-day, product or service level basis: design, engineering, and “front-line” management.
+This convergence of interests towards ethical considerations in tech (ethics, morals, values, etc.) from both business professionals, academics, and society consequently brings lots of attention in the places where decisions seem to be made on a day-to-day, product or service level basis: design, engineering, and “front-line” management.
 For better and worse.

 I will, however, try to separate the two subjects that are not exclusively related.
 To be clear, I will not talk much about dark patterns.
 Not because it is not interesting, but because of these few reasons:

 - There have been already extensive writings and discussions about dark patterns over recent years.
 Some great books are available that cover the subject very well and in great detail.

 - The intentionality and specificity of “dark patterns” cannot be overstated (see here, here).
 While I’m sure some companies willing to “growth hack” their business at any cost may be attracted to such practices, there are also tons of other situations that lead to negative outcomes, yet not covered by dark patterns and which are still part of ethics.